Machine learning and AI

 Conversely, we domain scientists have to deal to very specific constraints or types of data.
 This means that sometimes we need to adapt existing algorithms or come up with something that is particularized to our needs.
 The main thing is not that the algorithm is novel, it is that we can now solve a problem that we used to have.

 One of the challenges in science is that experiments are really expensive.
 Developing algorithms that can learn with a few examples and improve as data from other experiments is made available (ideally without the need to go through expensive retraining) is critical to maximize AI’s potential in scientific research.
-We have been borrowing ideas from many sources, from Bayesian processes to the insect brain to develop continual learning algorithms that target some of our unique challenges in materials synthesis and microelectronics.
+We have been borrowing ideas from many sources, from Gaussian processes to the insect brain to develop continual learning algorithms that target some of our unique challenges in materials synthesis and microelectronics.